MyLibreLab/MyLibreLab/distribution/readme.txt

 MyOpenLab

+For Linux and MAC please use "./start_linux" script from terminal (You must Add Execution privileges) For Linux Ubuntu you can use .desktop too if you edit it and update the distribution patch.

+For Windows Please use "start.bat" or "MyOpenLab vx.x.x.exe"

 Anforderungen:
 Sie benötigen mindestens das JRE 7 oder das JDK 7 oder höher.
 Die neueste Version kann von Sun Microsystems